 I don’t know how much longer they can keep this up — the five and dime stores are gone, a candy bar costs a dollar, and we are going, eventually, to get to the point where people don’t bother to pick up a dollar on the sidewalk.
 Have they dug themselves such a tight little business model that they won’t be able to keep up with the times?

 I’m impressed that they’ve continued to do reasonably well over 26 years of sometimes very high inflation — and their prices are remarkable, and they do have the advantage of probably higher sales with the increasing cost sensitivity of consumers, especially in their home areas in California.
 But doesn’t there have to be an end somewhere?--------------advertisement--------------

-Personal Capital is an advertiser with Stock Gumshoe, but Travis also uses it every day for his personal accounts and finds it invaluable.
-Here's what he said: "They offer a great (and genuinely FREE) 'second opinion' for your financial plan, but what I love ...
+Personal Capital is an advertiser with Stock Gumshoe, but Travis also uses it every day.
+He says: "They offer a great (and genuinely FREE) 'second opinion' for your financial plan, but what I love most is ...